florentpoujol/Daneel/docs/files/debug.md

 # Debug

 For an easy debugging during development, Daneel provides extensive error reporting, a stack trace and several usefull functions.
-Debugging is turned off by default, so be sure to set the value of the `debug.enableDebug` variable in the config to `true` to turn it on.
+Debugging is turned off by default, so be sure to set the value of the `debug.enableDebug` property [in the config](/docs/setup#configuration) to `true` to turn it on.
 Be advised that having the debug enabled seriously lowers the performances, so be sure to disable debug before exporting your game.

 Because it may sometimes helps you locate the actual source of an error, you may turn off all of the debug features at runtime with `Daneel.Debug.Disable()`.